What Makes New Teacher Mentoring Actually Work?

 Extending Mentoring with Technology

-AI Coach by Edthena delivers the structured reflection and coaching cycle that the research identifies as the difference-maker.
+AI Coach by Edthena provides the structured reflection and coaching cycle that the research identifies as the difference-maker.
 A new teacher finishes a lesson, reflects on what happened through a guided coaching conversation, identifies one area to work on, and develops a specific action step.
-The cycle runs as often as the teacher needs it, between mentor meetings, before the next class period, or after a lesson that didn’t go as planned.
+The cycle can run as often as the teacher needs it, between mentor meetings, before the next class period, or after a lesson that didn’t go as planned.
 The coaching cadence the research demands stops being constrained by mentor availability.

 And when the principal conducts formal observations of new teachers, Observation Copilot helps turn those observations into timely, framework-aligned feedback.
 For a first-year teacher, the formal evaluation observation may be one of the few times they receive detailed written feedback on their instruction.
 Making that feedback specific, timely, and connected to clear next steps is especially high-stakes for someone still building their professional foundation.